sspanak/tt9/README.md

 You can find more info in this [Github issue](https://github.com/android/input-samples/issues/18).

 ### Building a Release .apk
 The project is configured to build an unsigned release variant by default.

-You just need to select the "release" variant from Android Studio options, then `Build -> Rebuild Project`.
+- Select the "release" variant from Android Studio options (`Build` -> `Select Build Variant...`)
+- `Build` -> `Rebuild Project`.
 After that, just ignore all warnings until you get to the end of the process.
-You will find the `.apk` in the generated 'build/' folder.
+- Find the `.apk` in the generated 'build/' folder.

+_Note that it may not be possible to install an unsigned `.apk` on newer versions of Android.
+You must either manually sign it or build a signed one instead._

 ### Building a Signed .apk
-- Make sure you have a signing key.
+Make sure you have a signing key.
 If you don't have one, follow the [official manual](https://developer.android.com/studio/publish/app-signing#sign-apk).

-- In `build.gradle` find the `signingConfigs` and `buildTypes` sections and uncomment them.
-- Set properly the environment variables listed in `signingConfigs.release` _(You may need to restart Android Studio after that)_.
-Alternatively, you may simply type the actual key path, alias and passwords there. **Just make sure not to commit them!**
+- Select `Build` -> `Generate Signed Bundle / APK...`.
+- Select `APK` and proceed to the next screen.
+- Enter your key details (or create a new one) and continue to the next screen.
+- Choose the "Release" variant, then click `Finish` to start building.
-- Build the project normally.
-Android Studio should show you where it has generated the signed `.apk` file.
-If not, look for it in the `build/` folder.
+- Android Studio will tell you where the `.apk` is, but if it does not, try looking for it in the `release/` folder.

 ## Adding a new language
 To support a new language one needs to:

-- Modify CharMap.java
-- New Map needs to be created with the characters to be encountered in addWord or in the user dictionary when loaded.
-- New character array needs to be added for characters that are to cycle on each number press.
-- New array needs to be made to tell where the capital letters start in that array.
-- modify LangHelper.java
 - Add status icons
+    - Create a proper icon for each screen size.
+The icon needs to contain the abbreviation of the language. (e.g. "En" for "English").
-    - Create proper icons for each mode (e.g. "Ab", "En", "12") and each screen size.
-The font must be Roboto Lt at an adequate size to fit the icon square with minimum padding.
-Text must be white and the background must be transparent as per the [official Android guide](https://android-doc.github.io/guide/practices/ui_guidelines/icon_design_status_bar.html).
-To simplify the process, you could use Android Studio.
+    - The font must be Roboto Lt at an adequate size to fit the icon square with minimum padding.
+    - The text must be white and the background must be transparent as per the [official Android guide](https://android-doc.github.io/guide/practices/ui_guidelines/icon_design_status_bar.html).
+    - To simplify the process, you could use Android Studio.
 It has a built-in icon generator accessible by right-cicking on "drawable" folder -> New -> Image Asset.
 Then choose "Icon Type": "Notification Icons", "Asset Type": Text, "Trim": No, "Padding": 0%.
-    - Add new entry in ICONMAP
-- Add new LANGUAGE enum entry e.g. FR(3,5) (index, id) Where index is index in arrays like LOCALES, and id is the identifier used in the database and such.
-The latter should never change unless database update is done.
-- Make sure new id matches const.xml
-- Add the LOCALE of the language in the LOCALES Locale array
-- Add translations for arrays.xml and strings.xml in to new files in the appropriate locale folder (e.g. res/values-de/arrays.xml.)
-AndroidStudio has a cute/nice Translation Editor which might be handy.
-    - Edit the base arrays.xml file to add the new language. (pref_lang_titles, pref_lang_values)
-    - Exclude translatable="false" items from the new locale arrays.xml file.
-- Find a suitable dictionary and add it to assets
+- Find a suitable dictionary and add it to `assets` folder.

-That should be it?
-I hope.
+- Create a new language class in `languages/definitions/`.
+Make sure to set all properties.
+The ID must be the next available one.
+Currently, the range is limited between 1 and 31, so there can be 31 languages in total.
+- Add the new language to the list in `LanguageCollection.java`.
+You only need to add it in one place, in the constructor.
+Please, be nice and maintain the alphabetical order.
+- Add a new entry in `res/values/const.xml`.
+Make sure the new ID matches the one in the language class.
+- Add new entries in `res/values/arrays.xml`.
+- Add translations in `res/values/strings-your-lang`.
+The Android Studio translation editor is very handy.

 ## Using the app
 See the [user manual](docs/user-manual.md).